Understand the purpose of a workplace engagement survey

 Mind the gap

 Trust is a cornerstone in any relationship and as such cannot be taken for granted.
-It is also far easier and takes less time to lose it than to rebuild it.
-When senior management recognises this fact, it consciously acts to build and maintain it.
+It is far easier and takes less time to lose it than to rebuild it.
+When senior management recognises this fact, it consciously acts to develop and maintain it.

 Every leader casts a shadow, so be aware of the fact that people will do what you do (David Novak)

-According to Engaging for Success all four elements influence employee engagement.
+According to Engaging for Success all four elements help to engender employee engagement.
 This can make knowing where to start difficult.
 But as each interacts and reinforces the others, it doesn't really matter which you start with.
-However, a good place to begin is building a Shared Narrative.
+However, a good place to begin, if your business is yet to have done this, is to build a Shared Narrative.

 In the workplace, this means after our needs for safety and security are met (with a wage and contract), we look for connection.

-Understanding the mission of the business makes work activities personally meaningful.
-This gives us a sense of purpose which in turn creates a feeling of commitment, as well as uniting everyone (no matter their role) to a common goal.
+Understanding the mission of the business can help make work activities personally meaningful.
+This gives us a sense of purpose which in turn generates a feeling of commitment, as well as uniting everyone (no matter their role) to a common goal.

 Consider the apocryphal janitor who, when JFK asked what he was doing, answered; “Mr President, I’m helping put a man on the moon”?
 He was engaged, he had connected his role with NASA’s mission.